Public Works

 Public Works Department

-The Township Road Department maintains roughly 111 miles of roads with 17 full-time employees working out of the maintenance facility, located behind the municipal building at 2800 Shillington Rd.
+The Township Road Department maintains roughly 111 miles of roads with 17 full-time employees working out of the maintenance facility, located at 2820 Windmill Rd.

 April through August